sparkgeo/QGIS-Container-Build/README.md

 # QGIS Container Build

-This repo is intended as a side-car to support simpler QGIS builds and tests.
+This repo acts as a side-car to support simpler QGIS builds and tests.

 Building QGIS from source requires a lot of dependencies and containerising the build environment is a useful way of managing these dependencies.
 However, the QGIS repo does not provide a simple way to develop and test within containers.
 Container supports is limited and appears to focus on CI rather than development.

-This repo uses containers to execute build steps, and retains build products in a host directory, so that subsequent builds execute much faster.
+This repo uses containers to execute build steps, and retains build products in a host directory, so that subsequent builds execute much faster and build products can be reused without rebuilding.
 It avoids building if source code has not changed since the last build.

+## Roadmap

+Ideally this repo would eventually be incorporated into the main QGIS repo to better support container-based development, however that will require some discussion.
+Until that happens, this repo's development will be driven by whatever is required to support Sparkgeo's QGIS development priorities.

 ## Branches

 QGIS is in the process of migrating from QT5 to QT6 and each platform requires different build steps.
-The `qt5` branch is intended for 3.* versions.
+This repo's `v3` branch is intended for 3.* versions and only supports QT5.

 ## Usage